FAQ

 You may have heard these words on television: “You have the right to remain silent.
 You have the right to an attorney.
 If you cannot afford an attorney, one will be appointed for you.”
 However, those rights only apply to criminal cases.
 In the United States, there is generally no right to have an attorney paid for by the state or by the court in most civil cases.

-No. Prairie State has limited resources.
+No. PSLS has limited resources.
 We do not have enough staff or volunteer attorneys to take every case or to go to court with every eligible client.

 We will not deny help on the basis of race, color, national origin, sex, sexual orientation, age, religion, political affiliation or belief, disability or any other classification protected by law.